braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/customization.md

 Braze's `slideup` in-app message view implements [`IInAppMessageView`][25].
 Braze's `full` and `modal` type message views implement [`IInAppMessageImmersiveView`][24].
 Implementing one of these classes will allow Braze to add click listeners to your custom view where appropriate.
 All Braze view classes extend Android's [View][18] class.

 Implementing `IInAppMessageView` allows you to define a certain portion of your custom view as clickable.
-Implementing `IInAppMessageImmersiveView` allows you to define message button views and a close button view.
+Implementing [`IInAppMessageImmersiveView`][24] allows you to define message button views and a close button view.

-- See [`CustomInAppMessageView.java`][26] in our Droidboy sample app for an implementation example.

 ## Setting a Custom Animation Factory